 Our board of directors reviews and approves transactions with directors, officers and holders of 5% or more of our capital stock and their affiliates, each of whom we refer to as a related party.
 Prior to this offering, before our board of directors' consideration of a transaction with a related party, the material facts as to the related party's relationship or interest in the transaction are disclosed to our board of directors, and the transaction is not considered approved by our board of directors unless a majority of the directors who are not interested in the transaction approve the transaction.
 Our policy with respect to approval of related party transactions prior to this offering is not in writing.
 We have adopted a written related party transaction approval policy that will govern the review of related party transactions following the closing of this offering.
-Pursuant to this policy, our audit committee or another independent body of our board of directors, as applicable, shall take into account, among other factors that it deems appropriate, whether the related party transaction is on terms no less favorable to us than terms generally available in a transaction with an unrelated third party under the same or similar circumstances and the extent of the related party's interest in the transaction are disclosed to the stockholders, who must approve the transaction in good faith.
+Pursuant to this policy, our audit committee or another independent body of our board of directors shall review the material facts of all related party transactions.
+The audit committee or independent body of our board of directors, as applicable, shall take into account, among other factors that it deems appropriate, whether the related party transaction is on terms no less favorable to us than terms generally available in a transaction with an unrelated third party under the same or similar circumstances and the extent of the related party's interest in the related party transaction.
+Further, when stockholders are entitled to vote on a transaction with a related party, the material facts of the related party's relationship or interest in the transaction are disclosed to the stockholders, who must approve the transaction in good faith.